-Examinees will not be allowed to take any materials into the testing session, including food, gum, books, and papers.
+Examinees will not be allowed to take any materials into the testing session, including books, papers, electronic devices such as iPads and smart phones.
 A dictionary, thesaurus, pencils and paper will be provided by the test administrator.
-Once testing has commenced, examinees are expected to remain in the designated testing site for the duration of the test.
+Once testing has commenced, examinees are expected to remain in the designated testing site for the duration of the test with the exception of designated breaks/Lunch.
 Persons other than the test administrator and PPAD authorized persons are not permitted in or near the testing area.